-Self-disclosing overpayments, in most circumstances, will result in a better outcome than if OIG staff had discovered the matter independently.
-While the specific resolution of self-disclosures depends upon the individual merits of each case, OIG may extend the following benefits to providers who initiate a good-faith self-disclosure:
+Self-disclosing overpayments, in most circumstances, will result in a better outcome than if the IG staff had discovered the matter independently.
+While the specific resolution of self-disclosures depends upon the individual merits of each case, the IG may extend the following benefits to providers who initiate a good-faith self-disclosure:

-- 1. Forgiveness or reduction of interest payments (for up to two years). - 2.
-Extended repayment terms. - 3.
-Waiver of penalties or sanctions. - 4.
-Possible allowance for more flexible probe sample sizes than the typical standards employed by OIG. - 5.
-Timely resolution of the overpayment. - 6.
-Recognition of the effectiveness of provider's compliance program and presumption against requiring integrity agreement obligations. - 7.
-Suspension of the obligation to report overpayments under section 1128J(d) of the Act when OIG acknowledges receipt of a self-disclosure, so long as the submission is timely made. - 8.
-Suspension of the obligation to return overpayments until a settlement agreement is entered into. - 9.
-Reduced likelihood of implementation of permissive exclusion. - 10.
-Lower multiplier on single damages that would normally be required in resolving an OIG-initiated investigation. - 11.
-Less severe or restrictive administrative action or sanction by OIG as allowed by 1 TAC 371.1603(h). - 12.
-Developing such a partnership with OIG during the self-disclosure process may also lead to more thorough understanding of OIG's audit and investigatory processes, which could benefit provider in the future.

-B. SELF-DISCLOSURE TO OIG VERSUS ADMINISTRATIVE RECOUPMENT
+- 1. Forgiveness or reduction of interest payments (for up to two years);

+- 2. Extended repayment terms;

+- 3. Waiver of penalties or sanctions;

+- 4. Allowance for probe sample sizes that are less rigorous than the standards employed by the IG; - 5.
+Timely resolution of the overpayment; - 6.
+Recognition of the effectiveness of the provider's compliance program and a decrease in the likelihood of imposition of an IG Corporate Integrity Agreement; and - 7.
+Possible preclusion of subsequent State of Texas False Claims Act actions based on the disclosed matters.

+Developing such a partnership with the IG during the self-disclosure process may also lead to more thorough understanding of the IG's audit and investigatory processes, which could benefit the provider in the future.

+B. Self-Disclosure to IG versus Administrative Recoupment

-OlG recognizes that many improper payments are discovered during the course of a provider's internal review processes.
+The IG recognizes that many improper payments are discovered during the course of a provider's internal review processes.
 Because of the wide variance in the nature, amount and frequency of overpayments that may occur over a wide spectrum of provider types, it is difficult to present a comprehensive set of criteria by which to judge whether disclosure is appropriate.
 Providers must determine whether the repayment warrants a self-disclosure or whether it would be better handled through an administrative billing process.
-Each incident must be considered on an individual basis, and provider's initial decision of where to refer a matter of non-compliance should be made carefully.
+Each incident must be considered on an individual basis, and the provider's initial decision of where to refer a matter of non-compliance should be made carefully.